sababashir26/OutlierStrip/README.md

 # OutlierStrip
-OutlierStrip is a MATLAB tool designed to empower researchers and data analysts working with spectral data to efficiently identify and remove outliers.
-By offering an interactive graphical user interface (GUI), OutlierStrip simplifies the process of refining spectral datasets, ensuring cleaner data for further analysis or modeling tasks.
+OutlierStrip offers an interactive graphical user interface (GUI) designed to empower researchers and data analysts working with spectral data to efficiently identify and remove outliers, ensuring cleaner data for further analysis or modelling tasks.

 ### Core Features: